hcomet/CheapoDC/CheapoDC/README.md

   <u>**NOTE:**</u> Builds have been verified on both the 2.3.3 and 1.8.19 versions of the Arduino IDE.
 Use of the latest 2.x version of the IDE is preferred.
 2. Add support for ESP32 modules using the Boards Manager in the Arduino IDE.
   <u>**IMPORTANT:**</u>
     * Install the boards plugin for ESP32 from Espressif Systems version 3.x.
 Version 2.x should also work but upgrading to 3.x is encouraged.
+    <u>**NOTE:**</u> There have been issues reported with ESPAsyncWebServer and ESP Arduino Core 3.1.X.
+For now do not upgrade past 3.0.7 until resolved.
     * CheapoDC is intended for use on ESP32 devices.
 The current version has been verified on an ESP32-C3 Supermini board and an ESP32-S3 mini board.
 3. Install the ESP32 Sketch data uploader with support for LittleFS.
 The CheapoDC uses the LittleFS file system for configuration files and web pages uploaded from the ***CheapoDC/data*** folder.
 If the data is uploaded using any other file system format, such as SPIFFS, the CheapoDC firmware will not run properly.
 <u>**NOTE:**</u> The following links provide information on how to install a data uploader plugin with LittleFS support for: